 Conclusion

 Ready to upgrade your comfort?
-Choose a slim wall panel heater that fits your space—and don’t forget to combine it with smart controls for the biggest savings this winter.
+Select an electric wall panel heater slim unit suited to your room size, and combine it with programmable controls for the greatest energy savings this winter.

 FAQ